 Entertainment Ringo Starr cancels North Carolina concert in protest over anti-LGBT bill Ringo Starr and His All-Starr Band perform at Kings Theatre on October 31, 2015 in Brooklyn.
-Photo Credit: Getty Images / Noam Galai By Frank Lovece Special to Newsday April 13, 2016 6:30 PM Print Share fbShare Tweet gShare Email Ringo Starr has canceled a North Carolina concert, in protest of a new state law forbidding anti-discrimination statutes that protect LGBT people.
+Photo Credit: Getty Images / Noam Galai By Frank Lovece Special to Newsday April 13, 2016 6:30 PM Print Share fbShare Tweet Email Ringo Starr has canceled a North Carolina concert, in protest of a new state law forbidding anti-discrimination statutes that protect LGBT people.
 “How sad that they feel that this group of people cannot be defended,” the music legend, 75, said on his Facebook page Wednesday.
 The former Beatles drummer added that he was “sorry to disappoint my fans in the area, but we need to take a stand against this hatred.
 Spread peace and love.”
 Ringo Starr and His All Starr Band was scheduled to play Booth Amphitheatre at Regency Park in Cary, North Carolina, on June 18.
 Bruce Springsteen last week similarly canceled a North Carolina show.
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.